BIOP/ArgoLight_analysis_tool/README.md

 2. If OMERO, enter your gaspar credentials.
 If local, enter the path of the parent folder (i.e. raw folder in the above figure).
 3. If OMERO, enter the ID of the project that contains the microscopes datasets (if it has not been defined previously).
 4. Select the microscope dataset you want to process.
+5. Select the ArgoSlide you used to take the images.
-5. Click OK
+6. Click OK
-6. The current steps / actions performed are logged in the Fiji Log window
+7. The current steps / actions performed are logged in the Fiji Log window
-7. At the end of the processing, a popup indicates the user that all images within the selected dataset have been processed.
+8. At the end of the processing, a popup indicates the user that all images within the selected dataset have been processed.

-For OMERO location, every images that are not tagged with `raw` tag are processed within the selected dataset.
+For OMERO location, every images that are not tagged with `raw` tag and with the selected ArgoSlide contained in its name are processed within the selected dataset.
-For local location, every images that are not contained in the summary file are processed within the selected folder.
+For local location, every images that are not contained in the summary file and with the selected ArgoSlide contained in its name are processed within the selected folder.

 ### Output location and settings